What is environmental monitoring in pharmaceutical industry

 What is an environmental monitoring plan?

-It is necessary that you establish what to look for when designing an environmental monitoring plan, e.g. common aerobic bacteria, molds and/or anaerobic bacteria.
+Establish what to look for when designing an environmental monitoring plan, e.g., common aerobic bacteria, molds, and/or anaerobic bacteria.

-– People who will be working at different zones
+– People who will be working in different zones

 – Monitoring people while exiting the area